vibhordubey333/KnowledgeBase/Git.md

     - git log -5
     - git reset HEAD~3
     - To push after reverting `git push -f origin branch_name`
-    * Roll the reverted changes
+    * Rollback the reverted changes
       - Exactly the same no. of times which you mentioned in reverting `git reset HEAD@3`
+* Remove un-commited changes
+    - git clean -fdx
+* Remove file from commit [Not sure though, need to test]
+    - git rm -r --cached file_name